 "Armani's foundation plus Tarte's concealer is my go-to, tried-and-true, everyday pairing.
 I swear by it because Armani's finish is super lightweight and pretty for everyday, while the concealer is more full-coverage, so you can spot-correct where you need a bit more camouflaging.
 The result is flawless but never cakey.
 Obsessed."

 The Foundation: Stila Aqua Glow Serum Foundation ($13)

 The Concealer: Maybelline FaceStudio Master Conceal ($9)

 "When I want my skin to have a super-dewy, glowy, yet still medium-to-full-coverage finish, I reach for Stila's serum foundation.
-It pairs nicely with Maybelline's Fit Me not only because the pair together only costs $32 (such a steal) but also because the concealer is super blendable and integrates seamlessly with the foundation's dewy finish."
+It pairs nicely with Maybelline's concealer not only because it's such a steal, but also because the concealer is super blendable and integrates seamlessly with the foundation's dewy finish."